Asia is an accessible destination to explore and undoubtedly a bucket-list destination.

 Banks & ATMs:

 Asia predominately is a largely cash-based economy still relying on cash.
-Not all restaurants accept credit cards, so it is a good idea to bring cash with you wherever you go, especially smaller notes.
+Not all restaurants accept credit cards, so bringing cash with you wherever you go is a good idea, especially smaller notes.
 While travelling, you can find plenty of ATMs to dispense cash.

 Plugs and Sockets: